 (Adds company news item and futures)

-Nov 24 (Reuters) - Britain’s FTSE 100 futures is down 0.1 percent ahead of the cash market open on Friday.
+Oct 4 (Reuters) - Britain's FTSE 100 index is seen opening 7 points lower on Wednesday, according to financial bookmakers, with futures down 0.2 percent ahead of the cash market open.

 * For more on the factors affecting European stocks, please click on: cpurl://apps.cp./cms/?pageId=livemarkets